Skip to main content

 When both run input values and desktop parameters are provided:

-1. Desktop parameters take priority and override run-level inputs
+1. Run-level values take priority and override desktop parameter defaults

 3. Desktop parameters persist across runs and are not deleted after execution